suyashkumar/conduit/README.md

 ## Sample Application using Conduit
-[smart-lights](https://github.com/suyashkumar/smart-lights) is a sample project that uses this library to switch lights from the cloud.
-It currently uses V1 of this library and should be updated to V2 shortly.
+[smart-lights](https://github.com/suyashkumar/smart-lights) is a sample project that uses v1 of this this library to switch lights from the cloud.
+It currently uses v1 of this library and should be updated to v2 shortly.

 ![](https://github.com/suyashkumar/smart-lights/blob/master/img/lightswitch.gif)